eric-wth/movie-reviews-api/README.md

-# Movie Reviews App
+# Movie Reviews API
-The Movie Review App is a web application that allows users to discover movies, read reviews, and write their own reviews for movies they have watched.
-This README provides an overview of the app, including its features, installation instructions, and usage guidelines.
+The Movies Review API is a RESTful web service designed to facilitate the management and retrieval of movie reviews.
+This project enables users to register, log in securely, add movies to the database, and contribute reviews for those movies.
+By providing a simple yet powerful API, developers can integrate movie review functionality into various applications, such as movie databases or social media platforms.

 ## Features
 User Authentication: Users can sign up for an account or log in using their existing credentials.

+Movie Management: Authorized users can add new movies to the database by providing details such as title, release year, genre, director, and cast.
+Movies can also be updated or deleted as needed.
-Browse Movies: Users can browse a collection of movies, view details about each movie, and read reviews written by other users.
+Users can browse a collection of movies, view details about each movie, and read reviews written by other users.

 Write Reviews: Authenticated users can write and submit reviews for movies they have watched.

 View User Reviews: Users can see all the reviews they have written.

 Rate Limiting: API endpoints are protected with rate limiting to prevent abuse and ensure fair usage.

 Pagination: Results are paginated to improve performance and provide a better user experience.

+## Technologies Used
+Backend Framework: Python with Django for building the RESTful API endpoints
+Database: SQLite for storing movie and review data
+Authentication: JSON Web Tokens (JWT) for user authentication and authorization

 ## Installation
 To run the Movie Review App locally, follow these steps: